mirekp/umbrellaapp/README.md

     - a handful of negative tests (to check if error handling mechanisms are working properly)
     - in addition to tests, there are also test harnesses in the implementation to improve testability.
 These include:
       - assert() guards to sanitise inputs
-      - embedded list in enumeration to better
+      - embedded list in enumeration
+      - ...

 Ideas for further improvements in test area:
   - Due to simplistic UI (single view app with no controls) there are no UI tests.
 There could be one or two.